autopkg/MLBZ521-recipes/Shared Processors/ReadMe.md

 If extraction is needed, it uses Unarchiver to do and then (optionally) uses the FileFinder Processor to locate an extracted file.

-If extraction is not needed, the processor simply assigns the %pathname% env variable to the %found_filename% env variable.
+If extraction is not needed, the processor simply assigns the %pathname% env variable to the value of the %found_filename% env variable.

 Used in:
   * com.github.mlbz521.download.CanonPrintDriver